By Carin, February 6, 2026

 Insulation options (spray foam, wool, rigid foam, Thinsulate) and pros/cons

-Spray foam seals thoroughly but is permanent and can complicate future repairs.
-Rigid foam provides good R-value and is simple to install in panel form.
-Thinsulate is an industry favorite for vans because it is breathable, easy to fit around ribs, and resists moisture accumulation.
-Pair your insulation choice with deliberate ventilation and moisture management strategies.
+Spray foam seals fully but is permanent and can make future repairs harder.
+Rigid foam gives good R-value and is simple to install in panel form.

 Installing a vapor barrier and addressing condensation

-Condensation results from warm, humid interior air meeting cold metal surfaces.
-Use moisture-tolerant insulation and provide continuous ventilation: a roof vent fan and planned passive vents work together to reduce moisture.
-If using closed-cell insulation, ensure seams and penetrations are sealed to prevent air movement into cavities where water could condense and corrode metal over time.
+Condensation happens when warm, humid inside air meets cold metal surfaces.
+Use moisture-friendly wall and floor foam and provide steady airflow: a roof vent fan and planned passive vents work together to reduce moisture.
+If using closed-cell insulation, ensure seams and penetrations are sealed to stop air from moving into gaps where water could condense and rust metal over time.
+For a deeper dive into fan placement and options, see our van roof vent installation guide.

 Electrical systems for beginners